mozilla/anodejsholidayseason/localization/localization_part_3.md

 The named parameters are nice, in that they are self documenting.
 The localizer knows that the variable is a URL.

-String interpolation is quite common in localizaing software.
+String interpolation is quite common in localizing software.

 Another example is runtime data injected into your strings.